Switzerland–United Kingdom relations

-Switzerland and the United Kingdom have enjoyed close bilateral historical relations for a long time, which continue today.
+Switzerland–United Kingdom relations encompass the diplomatic, economic, and historical interactions between the Swiss Confederation and the United Kingdom of Great Britain and Northern Ireland.
+Both countries established diplomatic relations in 1891.

+Both countries share common membership of the Council of Europe, European Court of Human Rights, the International Criminal Court, OECD, OSCE, and the World Trade Organization.
+Bilaterally the two countries have the Berne Financial Services Agreement, a Double Taxation Convention, and a Trade Agreement.
+Both two countries are currently negotiating a Free Trade Agreement.

 History

 Ever since the 18th century British politicians have made much of Switzerland's neutrality on the European continent and repeatedly took Switzerland's side when dealing with other European powers.
 Since 1900 the United Kingdom has maintained 12 consulates in Switzerland.
 Switzerland represented British interests in Germany, Italy, Spain, Japan, and the Axis occupied and allied countries during World War II from 1941 to 1945.

 During the Cold War Anglo-Swiss relations became even closer, and due to common interests there was cooperation on a number of issues.
 Both countries worked together to forestall European integration in the 1960s.

 Contacts and relations between the two countries remain close to this day with the respective countries' foreign ministers regularly meeting up to discuss issues of shared concern.

-Economy
+Economic relations

 Switzerland has been a favourite destination for British tourists since the 19th century.
 The UK is the fourth-most important market in the world for Swiss investors.
 Around 700 Swiss companies currently do business in the UK with the financial sector playing a large role in Anglo-Swiss economic relations.
 The British Swiss Chamber of Commerce is an independent organization providing network services for its over 500 members.